matter-labs/zksync-lite-docs/docs/dev/swaps.md

 Trading accounts can be created as CREATE2 accounts, as it has following benefits:

-- setting a signing key on a CREATE2 account is about 3x cheaper
+- Setting a signing key on a CREATE2 account is cheaper
-- salt argument in CREATE2 can be used to deterministically generate trading account addresses for a certain main account
+- Salt argument in CREATE2 can be used to deterministically generate trading account addresses for a certain main account
-- same L2 private key can be used for all trading accounts and main account if desired
+- Same L2 private key can be used for all trading accounts and the main account if desired.
+  Although this bears some risks (compromising a single account would mean compromising all of them), key management can be inconvenient in some situations.

+If a platform should decide to use CREATE2 for trading accounts, it will have to choose a contract bytecode to be used for address calculation.
-Underlying contracts that will be deployed through CREATE2 in case of censorship should be open-source and have full exit and withdraw functionality.
+The contract should be open-source and have full exit and withdrawal functionality since in the rare case of censorship users will have to deploy it to rescue their funds.

-It is also suggested to reuse trading accounts on which orders were filled or cancelled.
+It is also suggested to reuse trading accounts on which orders were filled or cancelled since this way a signing key would not have to be set again.